-In case you missed it, the midterm elections happened Tuesday, and the results could impact your health.
+In case you missed it, the midterm elections happened in November, and the results could impact your health.
 Three states voted to expand Medicaid to cover more people and a change in the leadership of the House of Representatives may stifle attempts to repeal Obamacare.
 Here’s what you need to know.

 Medicaid will expand in at least four states